 Get close to the 30-foot-tall cascading falls near the Blue Ridge Parkway, then slip off your shoes to revel in the refreshing waterfall basin.
 Ahh, delightful.

-Settle in at an overlook with panoramic views that are a short walk past the falls.
+The overlook just past the falls is a great place to take in breathtaking views.
 At the 2.7-mile mark, the Slacks Overlook awaits with vistas and a picnic table.